 As a result, various business sorts globally took notice of City after connecting with Certified Hitz Music Group's Founder DJ Bad Tha Problem and Philadelphia underground Producer Mizzy Beatz to release their mixtape "Reloaded".
 This release went viral with 50,000 downloads in a matter of hours.
 The next project with DJ Bad Tha Problem entitled "Carry The Casket" topped his last record with 109,981 downloads the first week and continued to stand firm at 3rd place for top 100 mixtapes of the month,even beating out Meek Millz Dream Chasers 3 mixtape.

 City's continued overseas buzz allowed him to link up with promoter Jinxy Music and a historical partnership was forged.
 The pair linked up with Charlie Brown of LESFLO Entertainment and began recording there with young upcoming producer Pluto who was also interning with Grammy award winning producer Buck3000 at the time.
 Eventually, through these relationships and exposure, his buzz caught the attention of hip-hop alumni Special Ed.
 Impressed by City's talent, Ed made City his focus to sign as his first artist (besides himself) on his label SEMI Records.

-Preparing to take the music industry by storm, these days you will find City performing, constantly creating and honing his craft to the finest degree as he continues to climb toward his ultimate goal; reaching the masses through his story telling and bringing the true elements of hip-hop back to the forefront.
+City continues to create music and elevate, he maintains his goal of reaching the masses through his story telling and bringing the true elements of hip-hop back into the forefront.